Fusion systems with Benson-Solomon components: Preliminaries

 From work of Andersen-Oliver-Ventura and Broto-M{\o}ller-Oliver, the fusion systems of all finite simple groups at all primes are now known to be tamely realized by some finite group \cite[Section 3.3]{AschbacherOliver2016}.
 To give one example of the importance of tameness for getting a hold of extensions of fusion systems of finite quasisimple groups, we mention the following result of Oliver that will be useful later.

 \begin{theorem} Let $\F$ be a saturated fusion system over the finite $p$-group $S$ and let $\E$ be a normal subsystem over the subgroup $T \leq S$.
 Assume that $F^*(\F) = O_p(\F)\E$ with $\E$ quasisimple and that $\E$ is tamely realized by the finite group $H$.
-Then $\F$ is tamely realized by a finite group $G$ such that $F^*(G) = O_p(G)H$. \end{theorem} \begin{proof} This is Corollary~2.5 of \cite{OliverReductions}. \end{proof}
+Then $\F$ is tamely realized by a finite group $G$ such that $F^*(G) = O_p(G)H$. \end{theorem} \begin{proof} This is Corollary~2.5 of \cite{OliverReductions}.
+See also a correction and a strengthening to the results of \cite{OliverReductions} in \cite{OliverReductionsCor}. \end{proof}